Though we all know our bodies need water to survive, it’s easy to forget just HOW important it is to our health to be well hydrated.

 You can also brew your tea in a glass jar outside in the heat, otherwise known as “Sun Tea.”
 About 3 hours in the hot sun will produce good results.
 Then add in your goodies (fresh lemon juice, mint, orange slices, or even up to a tablespoon of honey for a pinch of sweetness).

 We would be remiss if we didn’t mention that food itself can fill a hydration need.
 Some of the most “water-logged” fruits and veggies include watermelon, berries, cantaloupe, grapefruit, cucumbers, celery, zucchini, tomato, lettuce and cabbage.
 Here’s a fun summer salad with a high water content.

-Cucumber Citrus Salad HERE.
+Try our Cucumber Citrus Salad HERE.

 Looking for more info on how to make simple, savvy changes to your diet?
 A great place to start is by following the guidelines in our PM Meal Mastery program.
 For less than the cost of a bag of groceries, you can have access to this amazing resource that provides a scientifically-backed nutrition plan for optimal health, energy, and confidence after menopause.

 PM Meal Mastery is the nutritional program for post menopausal women who want to fuel their bodies, feel their best, and live an active, engaged life.